formalverification/formalmethods.io/docs/crypto/otp/2025Jun19-notes.md

       show_term -- Add this tactic
         simp [μK, PMF.uniformOfFintype_apply]; rfl
     ```

-3. When you put your cursor on the `show_term` line, the "Lean Infoview" panel will display the generated proof term.
+3. When the cursor is on the `show_term` line, the "Lean Infoview" panel will display the generated proof term.

-4.  **The Warning (and the point):** The term will be long, ugly, and full of machine-generated names.
-It will look something like `Eq.trans (PMF.uniformOfFintype_apply ... ) (congr_arg Inv.inv (Fintype.card_vector ...))`.
+4.  **Warning** (and the point)

+    The term is long, ugly, and full of machine-generated names.

+    It looks something like `Eq.trans (PMF.uniformOfFintype_apply ... ) (congr_arg Inv.inv (Fintype.card_vector ...))`.

+5.  **Explanation**

-5.  **Your Explanation:** "For those of us from an Agda background, it's natural to ask: where is the proof object?
+    For Agda developers, it's natural to ask: where is the proof object?

     Tactic proofs *generate* proof objects.
-We can ask Lean to show us the term it generated using the `show_term` tactic.
-As you can see, the result is incredibly verbose and not meant for human consumption.
-This is the fundamental trade-off: tactics let us write short, conceptual proofs at the expense of creating these complex, machine-readable proof terms under the hood."
+We can ask Lean to show us the term it
+    generated using the `show_term` tactic.

+    Apparently, the result is extremely verbose and not really meant for human consumption.

+    This is the fundamental trade-off: tactics let us write short, conceptual proofs
+    at the expense of creating these complex, machine-readable proof terms under the
-This demonstration makes your point perfectly without the need to prepare a separate file.
-It respects the Agda perspective while highlighting Lean's different philosophy.
+    hood.